-Hickory is tough, beautiful, and long-lasting.
-Here are some of hickory hardwood flooring’s best attributes for your consideration.
+Hickory hardwood flooring is tough, beautiful, and long-lasting.
+Here are some of hickory hardwood’s best attributes for your consideration.

-Known as one of the hardest woods native to North America, hickory has versatile applications for home décor, including distinctive hardwood flooring.
-Discover how hickory flooring can benefit your home, and learn how this hardy wood can make just about any room look great.
+Known as one of the hardest woods native to North America, hickory hardwood flooring has versatile applications.
+Discover how hickory flooring can benefit your home.
+Use our guide to learn how this hardy wood can make just about any room look great.

 Whether you’re planning a complete interior remodel, or you’re just giving a single room a fresh, new look, you want to spend your remodeling money wisely.
-After all, cheap solutions and quick fixes won’t last long, and they simply can’t give your home that upgraded look you want.
+After all, cheap solutions and quick fixes won’t last long.
+They simply can’t give your home that upgraded look you want.

 When you’re looking for a flooring type that will stand the test of time and look great for years to come, hickory wood flooring is a smart investment.
 Hickory’s remarkable hardness means it’s impressively durable, lasting for decades as the kind of flooring to adorn a legacy property.